-The LAFD serves as the City's life safety agency with approximately 3,435 uniformed fire personnel, providing fire prevention, firefighting, emergency medical care, technical rescue, hazardous materials mitigation, disaster response, public education, and community services.
-There are 106 neighborhood fire stations strategically located across the LAFD's 469-square-mile jurisdiction.
-A total of 1,018 firefighters, including 270 paramedics, are on
+The LAFD serves as the City's life safety agency with approximately 3,510 uniformed fire personnel, providing fire prevention, firefighting, emergency medical care, technical rescue, hazardous materials mitigation, disaster response, public education, and community services.
+There are 106 neighborhood fire stations strategically located across the LAFD's approximately 469-square-mile jurisdiction.
+At any given time, a total of 1,018 firefighters, are on 24-hour duty.
+In addition, the LAFD is supported by 392 technical and administrative personnel.12